| |

 ARTIST RESIDENCY CHINA — ZHOUZHUANG, no. 41

 There is a story about why the popular local meal Wansan pork hock is named after Shen Wansan, the richest man in the late Yuan and early Ming Dynasty in Zhouzhuang.
-It was explained to me several times but I could not comprehend it.
+It was explained to me several times but I could not comprehend the meaning.
 It had to do with multi-family intrigue, commercial competition, the sound of his name being similar to the word for pig, and his enormous financial success.

 Zhouzhuang canals and cormorants used for fishing